cobwebch/svconnector/Documentation/Developers/Utilities/Index.rst

 """""""""""""

-The :code:`\Cobweb\Svconnector\Utility\FileUtility` provides a general method for reading the content of a file.
-It will transparently handle the following syntax for pointing to a file:
+The :code:`\Cobweb\Svconnector\Utility\FileUtility` provides a general method for reading the content of a file, even if that is actually an API endpoint.
+It will transparently handle the following syntax for pointing to a resource:

 - an absolute file path (within the TYPO3 root path or :code:`TYPO3_CONF_VARS[BE][lockRootPath]`), e.g. :file:`/var/foo/web/fileadmin/import/bar.csv`